-Banks B and C also have a netting agreement with each other, which means that as Bank B is paying SEK 20 to Bank C and Bank C is paying SEK 10 to Bank But, this is netted out so that Bank B pays SEK 10 to Bank C. All these transactions are shown in table 16.
+Banks B and C also have a netting agreement with each other, which means that as Bank B is paying SEK 20 to Bank C and Bank C is paying SEK 10 to Bank C and Bank B pays SEK 10 to Bank C. All these transactions are shown in table 16.
 This example illustrates the rationale behind bilateral netting.
 Instead of the banks paying the gross amounts, which add up to SEK 135, via the payment system, only the net amounts, which total SEK 25, are exchanged through the system.